Introduction

 System Shape

 The top-level routing contract is routing-engine-neutral.
-A routing engine produces observational candidates, checks admission, admits a route, realizes it under router-provided canonical identity, publishes commitments, and handles engine-local maintenance.
+A routing engine produces observational candidates, checks admission, admits a routing result, realizes it under router-provided canonical identity, publishes commitments, and handles engine-local maintenance.
 The control plane owns canonical route truth.
 The data plane forwards over already admitted truth.

 When a routing engine needs local coordination, Jacquard allows it to expose a shared coordination result such as a committee selection.
 Jacquard does not require that every routing engine use committees, and it does not require that a committee have a distinguished leader.
 The shared layer standardizes the result shape, not the formation process.
 Formation may be engine-local, host-local, provisioned, or otherwise out of band.